 75. Whet your appetite with a mouthwatering burger and onion rings from Betty’s Burgers in Noosa.
 Make sure you leave room for dessert – their ‘concrete’ homemade custard ice-cream creations are worth the drive alone.

 76. Spoil yourself to a bed and breakfast getaway at Sunrise Cottages (formerly Monbii Cottages) in Montville.

 78. Jump, bounce and flip your way through the Big Boing Indoor Trampoline Park in Birtinya.

-79. Forget about sleeping in and make your way to the Caloundra Street Fair on a Sunday morning.
-Delicious coffee, fresh juices and homemade sweet and savoury treats are all on the menu.
+79. Forget about sleeping in and make your way to the Caloundra Street Fair on a Sunday morning all year round.
+Delicious coffee, fresh juices, homemade sweet and savoury treats are all on the menu.

 80. Pencil in some well-needed downtime filled with healthy food, self-care, just the right amount of exertion, and permission to breathe with this DIY holiday detox guide.

-81. Feel the wind in your hair on a Harley Davidson Motor Bike/Trike Tour of the Sunshine Coast.
+81. Feel the wind in your hair on a Harley Davidson Motorcycle Tour of the Sunshine Coast.

 83. Explore the art gallery trail from the beach through to the Hinterland.

 84. Hand-feed dolphins at Barnacles Dolphin Centre and Cafe in Tin Can Bay.

 85. Dig into a yum cha banquet at Embassy Xo in Sunshine Beach on a Friday, Saturday or Sunday from 12pm – 2pm.

 86. Grab your mates for a game of barefoot bowls at one of the bowls clubs along the coast.

 87. Walk, run or ride the Caloundra Coastal Walk that stretches from Pelican Waters around to Currimundi Lake.